bcgov/indy-tails-server/README.md

 ## Guarantees

 This software is designed to support scaling to as many machines or processes as necessary.
-As long as the filesystem (perhaps a network mount) being written to support POSIX file locks, you should be good.
+As long as the filesystem (perhaps a network mount) being written to supports POSIX file locks, you should be good.